Last Updated on September 2, 2022 by The Filtery Staff

 Price: $27

-Milkdot’s lunch bags are made from polyester, but they’re free from PVC, phthalates, lead, and BPA (and tested by a third-party lab).
+Milkdot’s lead-safe lunch bags are made from polyester, but they’re free from PVC, phthalates, lead, and BPA (and tested by a third-party lab).

 They come in various colors and patterns and can be a good fit for both grade-school kids and adults.
 (They even have a little picture frame ID tag for personalization or secret lunch notes, which is a cute extra feature.)